-Aretha Franklin’s “Respect” is one of the most iconic songs ever.
-At the time of its release in 1967, it topped both the Billboard Pop Singles and Black Singles charts.
-In 1968, it earned two Grammies: “Best Rhythm & Blues Recording” and “Best Rhythm & Blues Solo Vocal Performance, Female.”
+Aretha Franklin’s “Respect” is one of the most iconic songs of all time.
+When it was released in 1967, it topped both the Billboard Pop Singles and Black Singles charts.
+In 1968, it earned two Grammys: “Best Rhythm & Blues Recording” and “Best Rhythm & Blues Solo Vocal Performance, Female.”
 It was adopted as a soundtrack by both the civil rights and feminist movements.
 And in 2002, the Library of Congress added it to the National Recording Registry.
-This last distinction marked the song as “culturally, historically, or aesthetically important.”
+This last distinction marks the song as “culturally, historically, or aesthetically important” for eternity.
 Enough said.

-In a word, the song is awesome.
+Regardless of its historical significance, the song itself is, in a word, awesome.
 It’s one of those tunes that just hits you.
 You’d have to be brain dead if some part of your body didn’t tap in time to its relentless beat.
 And that vocal performance?
 An angel walks among us, I tell you.

-It could be the best cover version of any song ever recorded.
+It may just be the best cover version of any song ever recorded.

 But it is.
 Franklin’s “Respect” was a cover.
-But it was so successful, most people soon forgot all about the original.
+But its success eclipsed the original so quickly that many people forgot.

-And it’s not like she’d transformed something old and obscure no one would have known about.
-No, her success was in taking something many people already knew and turning it on its head.
+And it’s not as if she transformed something old and obscure that no one would’ve known.
+No, her success — and her artistry — was in taking something incredibly well-known and turning it on its head.

-Otis Redding is known today for his cover of “Try a Little Tenderness” and his original “(Sitting On) The Dock of the Bay.”
-A giant of 1960s R&B, Redding wrote the song that would rocket Franklin to stardom.
+Today, Otis Redding is known for his cover of “Try a Little Tenderness,” and for his original “(Sitting On) The Dock of the Bay.”
+A giant of 1960s R&B, Redding also wrote the song that would rocket Franklin to stardom.

 The song did well for Redding, peaking at number five on the Black Singles Chart.
 It even enjoyed some crossover success, making it to 35 on the pop charts.

 But lyric-wise?
-Um . . .
 Let’s just say the song wouldn’t have flown in a post-Aretha world.

 It tells the tale of a tired man coming home from work to demand the respect of his woman.
 Take all my money, he says.
-You can even fool around on me when I’m not around.
+You can even fool around on me behind my back.
 “All I’m askin’ is for a little respect when I come home.”

-Franklin started working with Jerry Wexler, a producer at Atlantic Records, in 1967.
+In 1967, Franklin started working with Jerry Wexler, a producer at Atlantic Records.
 He suggested she try a version of “Respect,” thinking it would be a good fit for her voice.
 He wasn’t wrong, but the lyrics weren’t right, either.

 It was one hell of a bold statement, especially considering this was 50 years ago.

-Although released within two years of each other, the public had a clear preference.
-A preference that went way beyond marketing and distribution.
-Franklin’s version resonated with people.
+Although released within two years of each other, the public had a clear preference — a preference that went way beyond marketing and distribution.
+Franklin’s version resonated.
 By changing the perspective of the song, she made you cheer for the underdog.
-It struck a chord with the downtrodden and gave them a flag to rally round.
+It struck a chord with the downtrodden.
+They feverishly rallied around it.

-You could interpret that statement one of two ways.
-But I like to think he’s joking.
-It’s self-deprecating, in an uncomfortable, I’m-not-too-sure-how-to-not-be-a-chauvinist-anymore way.
+You can interpret that statement in one of two ways, but I like to think he’s joking.
+It’s self-deprecating in an uncomfortable, I’m-not-too-sure-how-to-not-be-a-chauvinist-anymore way.
 But it looks like he’s trying.
 That’s important.

-But by that time, Franklin had earned Redding’s respect.
+But by then, Franklin had earned Redding’s respect.
 In his next breath, he calls her a “good friend of mine.”
 And rightly so.
 She was about to make him rich.
-As the writer of a number one pop song, he had a big payday coming his way, all thanks to her.
+As the writer of a number one pop song, he had a big payday coming his way.
+All thanks to her.

 When Redding played “Respect” live at Monterey, he ended the number by repeating the phrase “sock it to me.”
-It was an obvious allusion to the bridge that Franklin had added in her version.
-She may have taken his song, but he was retrofitting his version of it with her stuff now.
+It was an obvious allusion to the bridge Franklin had added in her version.
+Though she may have taken his song, he was retrofitting his version to include her riffs.
 How’s that for respect?